No victim, no charges in Tontitown ear-piercing arrest, prosecutor says

-FAYETTEVILLE -- No charges will be filed after a Tontitown man was arrested for piercing his son's ear.
+FAYETTEVILLE -- No charges will be filed after a Tontitown man was arrested in the piercing of his son's ear.

 Jeremy Sherland, 45, of Tontitown was arrested April 20 in connection with performing body art on a person younger than 18, third-degree endangering the welfare of a minor, resisting arrest and obstructing governmental operations.

-He was released from the Washington County Detention Center on April 22 on $1,500 bond, according to information from the jail.
+He was released from the Washington County jail on April 22 on $1,500 bond, according to information from the jail.

 Prosecuting Attorney Matt Durrett said Friday he decided no charges will be filed in connection with the incident.